knit-bee/tei-make-corpus/README.md

                         that are identical in the common header (experimental).
   --split-documents [SPLIT_DOCUMENTS]
-                        Use this option to split the teiCorpus into mutliple files.
+                        Use this option to split the teiCorpus into multiple files.
 This option takes a NUMBER OF FILES that are written to one output file.
 This option requires the ' --to-file' argument, which will be used as template